W2P-Digital/gitlab-github-migrate/README.md

 # GitLab to GitHub migration

-Migrate repositories, wikis, issues and milestones from GitLab to GitHub.
+Migrate repositories (one by one, or by batch) from GitLab to GitHub.

 ## Install